 Whose misadventured piteous overthrows

 Doth with their death bury their parents’ strife.

 What here shall miss, our toil shall strive to mend.

 (Romeo and Juliet, Prologue, Lines 6-15)

-Both the lovers, due to unfortunate circumstance, predetermined fate or uncontrollable situations, are destined to face failure in their love affair.
+Both the lovers, due to the unfortunate circumstance, predetermined fate, or uncontrollable situations, are destined to face failure in their love affair.
 This exactly happened to this romantic couple, Romeo and Juliet.
-When the order of the stars is shattered and “crossed” from Romeo and Juliet’s lives, they face tragic situation, and their misfortune end their lives.
+When the order of the stars is shattered and “crossed” in Romeo and Juliet’s lives, they face this tragic situation, and their misfortune end their lives.
 Thus, we can say that destiny proves tragic for their lives.

 - Metaphor: The phrase presents an example of a beautiful metaphor.